States Assembly: Scrutiny functions

-A Public Accounts Committee (PAC) also scrutinizes the spending of public finances.
+A Public Accounts Committee (PAC), which includes external expert members, scrutinises the spending of public finances.
 The real utility of the panels is said to be "that of independent critique which holds ministers to account and constructively engages with policy which is deficient".

+In May 2022, the Privileges & Procedures Committee published an updated assessment of how the island meets the Commonwealth Parliamentary Association's benchmarks for democratic legislatures.
+It reported that Jersey did not comply with the following benchmarks related to oversight of human rights: